jasonli04/Gold-Price-Forecasting/README.md

 inflation, and exchange rates, alongside a high R² score, low MAPE, and consistent performance validated through cross-validation, which will provide insights to future investors into future market trends.

+### Midterm

+## Initial Results

+After implementing the first models, we saw that there was high correlation between features such as the exchange rates and CPI in relation to GDP.
+This made us reduce the number of features so that one exchange rate and log GDP would become significant in our model.
+This also reduced our MSE in training data and testing data.
+We initially used a 80/20 split for training data and testing data but we wanted to make sure that time wasn't as impactful on the model.
+Thus, we implemented a K-Fold approach which tested our data into 5 testing sections and showed meaningful results.

 ## Part 5: References